-But I didn’t know how to practice — I literally did not know what to do.
-So I read everything that I could find about training exercises.
+When I started playing petanque, I read everything that I could find about training exercises.
 Then I mashed it all together and extracted seven exercises that I thought would work for me.
-My goal was to get to the point where, when I stepped into the throwing circle, I wouldn’t be afraid of being an embarrassment to my team.
 I call the seven exercises “the Ferg Method”.

 Here are two useful web sites that I found during my original search.

 - The Winning Petanque web site, especially the Practice Pointing and Practice Shooting pages.
 Several of my exercises were inspired by, adapted from, or copied from this web page.